 PRO TIP – Amberjack are also called AJs, reef pigs, pigs, slobs, long jacks, jacks, and other choice adjectives, depending how big and how hard it is to land!

 Similar Species: Crevalle Jack (Caranx hippos).

-IUCN Redlist Status: Least Concern (LC) the amberjack is not considered threatened in any way at the present time.
+IUCN Redlist Status: Least Concern (LC) this fish is not considered threatened in any way at the present time.
 They exist in sufficient numbers to be considered a healthy population.

-Length: Amberjack grow to around 1 meter (40-inches) in length on average, like an adult redfish, but they are so much more powerful.
+Length: They grow to around 1 meter (40-inches) in length on average, like an adult redfish, but they are so much more powerful.
 Reds have that slow twitch powerful tail.
-The entire body of the Amberjack is made for speed and it’s powerful too.
+The entire body is made for speed and it’s powerful too.

 Weight: 30 lbs to 140 lbs as adults, this is a big and powerful fish.
-Most amberjack fish are right around 40 lbs. in weight.
+Most fish are right around 40 lbs. in weight.